sproff22/nhl_predictions/README.md

 **Resulting File:**

-- predictions_today.csv (Contains today`s scheduled games, moneylines on FanDuel and DraftKings, predicted win probabilities, and implied predicted moneylines based on the Elo system)
+- `predictions_today.csv` (Contains today`s scheduled games, moneylines on FanDuel and DraftKings, predicted win probabilities, and implied predicted moneylines based on the Elo system)

 The suggested bets will be printed in the command line.

 ### Option 3: Analyze or utilize today`s prediction information any other way

-Save and use the resulting file predictions_today.csv.
+Save and use the resulting file `predictions_today.csv`.

 ## Additional Artifacts